Student Opportunities

 Application Process

-1) Applications are accepted online at Thespian Point Tracker.
+1) Applications are accepted online at the Student Login Portal.
 The deadline is Feb.
 1, midnight.

-2) Round One: To apply, a student must create an account on Thespian Point Tracker and build their profile including required fields in personal information, complete events and awards, provide their artist statement.
-Please be sure to add your school and when ready to apply select “State Thespian Officer Application” under “Available Auditions.”
+2) Round One: To apply, a student must create an account in the CO Thespians Student Portal and build their profile including required fields in personal information, complete events and awards, provide their artist statement.
+Please be sure to add your school and mark you are an inducted Thespian (even if you’re not) and when ready to apply select “State Thespian Officer Application” under “Available Auditions.”

 3) Proceed in your application process by clicking the Green “APPLY” button in the left had corner.
 Then, click “Confirm Registration.”
 This will return you to the audition menu where you’ll see “subscribe” next to your State Thespian Officer Application.